voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 The `valid-annotation-format` rule is intentionally **backward compatible** with existing code that only uses `@story` and `@req`.
 You can:

 - Continue using `@story` + `@req` for single-story functions and modules.
-- Introduce `@implements` incrementally for integration code that implements requirements from multiple stories.
+- Introduce `@supports` incrementally for integration code that implements requirements from multiple stories.
 - Mix both styles in the same comment block when needed; the rule validates the format of each annotation independently.

-Deep requirement checking for both `@req` and `@implements` is handled by the `valid-req-reference` rule in the plugin's internal docs.
+Deep requirement checking for both `@req` and `@supports` is handled by the `valid-req-reference` rule in the plugin's internal docs.
 Advanced edge cases and internal semantics are mainly of interest to maintainers; typical end users can rely on the options and examples in this API reference when configuring the rule for their projects.

 Default Severity: `error`
 Example: